37 Online Editing Jobs for Freelancers (Including Beginners)

 American Journal Experts (a division of Research Square Company) offers editing, manuscript preparation services, and academic translation for researchers who want to publish their papers.

 Availability: They have openings for academic editors.
-Here’s the link to see the most up-to-date job listings.
+Here are the most up-to-date job listings.

 20) CACTUS Communications